cummins-orgs/slack_research/README.md

-# slack_research
-Anonymization and aggregation of slack export data from organizations
+# Slack Data Anonymization Tool

+Tools to automatically redact and aggregate data from an organization's Slack export data.

+## Step-by-step Instructions